May 9, 2025

 Occupational therapists play an influential role in maintaining the healthcare and quality of life within our communities.
 Many people confuse occupational therapy (OT) with physical therapy but, rather than specializing exclusively in rehabilitation and motion, OT’s primary focus is on enabling patients to engage in the meaningful activities of daily life.
 Specifically, OT is necessary when a person’s ability to live independently is disrupted by illness or injury.

-If you’re searching for your perfect OT path, see below for a breakdown of some common focus areas and their corresponding niches as identified by American Occupational Therapy Association.
-You may find yourself drawn toward a specific specialty as a result!
+If you’re searching for your perfect OT path, see below for a breakdown of common areas of occupational therapy and their corresponding niches, as identified by American Occupational Therapy Association.
+You may find yourself drawn toward a specific occupational therapy specialty as a result!

 6 of the most common occupational therapy practice areas